howardbdev/portfolio-project-faqs/rails-json-api-auth-with-js-front.md

 What do you think?
 That's pretty much it!
 Comments and feedback are welcome.
 But be nice.

-One more thing -- here are a couple common config errors you might encounter...
+### Some common config errors you might encounter:

 If you leave the wildcard `'*'` as your origin and add `credentials: true`, Rails won't even allow the server to run: